lukadfagundes/Josh/docs/SETUP.md

 3. Select a photo file
 4. Crop the image using the built-in cropper
 5. Add a caption
-6. Upload - photos automatically appear on "Through the Years" page
+6. Upload - photos automatically stored in Vercel Blob and appear on "Through the Years" page
-7. Gallery loads dynamically from `data/gallery.json`
+7. Gallery loads dynamically from PostgreSQL database

 ### Resources Page
 Edit `public/flowers.html`: